baumrock/RockMigrations/docs/config-migrations/readme.md

 MyModule::field_myfield
 ```

-- Create the file `site/modules/MyModule/RockMigrations/RockMigrationsConstants.php`
+- Create the file `site/modules/MyModule/RockMigrationsConstants.php` (Note: In the root folder of the module, not in the RockMigrations folder!)
 - Do a modules refresh

-RockMigrations should now have created a trait file like this in `/site/modules/MyModule/RockMigrations/RockMigrationsConstants.php`:
+RockMigrations should now have created a trait file like this in `/site/modules/MyModule/RockMigrationsConstants.php`:

 ```php
 <?php